 - Urine cultures after treatment are not required if the patient's symptoms resolve.

-- Fosfomycin (single dose): avoid in suspected pyelonephritis
+- Fosfomycin (single dose): should be avoided in suspected pyelonephritis

-- Treatment is extended to 7 days in complicated cystitis.
+Treatment is generally given for 7–14 days in complicated UTIs.

 - Antibiotics of choice

-- If the patient becomes symptomatic within 2 weeks after treatment for a prior UTI has ceased, the patient can be restarted on the same treatment for 2 additional weeks and a urine culture should be obtained.
+- If the patient becomes symptomatic within 2 weeks after treatment of a UTI, the patient can be restarted on the same treatment for 2 additional weeks and a urine culture should be obtained.

-- A single recurrent infection can be treated as an uncomplicated UTI.
+- A single recurrent infection can be treated in the same way as an uncomplicated UTI.

-- Chemoprophylaxis can be given to patients with > 2 UTIs per year.
+- Chemoprophylaxis can be given to patients with recurrent UTIs.